rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/gke-config-reference/_index.md

 You can apply labels to the node pool, which applies the labels to all nodes in the pool.

 Invalid labels can prevent upgrades or can prevent Rancher from starting.
 For details on label syntax requirements, see the [Kubernetes documentation.](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)

+### Network Tags

+_Mutable: no_

+You can add network tags to the node pool to make firewall rules and routes between subnets.
+Tags will apply to all nodes in the pool.

+For details on tag syntax and requirements, see the [Kubernetes documentation](https://cloud.google.com/vpc/docs/add-remove-network-tags).

 # Group Details